alex-j-davison/obs-helm/README.md

-# Obs Helm
+# Obs-Helm

 ## Summary

 Script does the following:-

-* Script:
+* Script: Helm installation script.
-* Description:
+* Description: This application is designed to setup with Splunk Otel collector with a default configuration.
 * Created by: Alex J Davison (alexdav@cisco.com)
 * Created date: 20/10/25
-* Version: 1.0.0
+* Version: 2.0.0

 ## Scope of script

+* Go to namespace
-* Clone repo
+* Stash any changes in current repo
-* Check if changed from previous execution, if so upgrade helm
+* Pull the latest version of the repo from the repo
+* Ensure that the shell script in executable
+* Upgrade the helm deployment if there is a newer data timestamp compare to the last time the script was ran
+* Wait 15 seconds before starting loop again

 ## Files

+* **_examples_** - folder containing example otel configs
 * .gitattributes - (https://git-scm.com/docs/gitattributes)
 * .gitignore - (https://git-scm.com/docs/gitignore)
-* installhelm.sh
+* installhelm.sh - Script to install helm (Script is a loop.)
+* LICENSE
+* newinstall.yaml - Otel fresh install config.
 * README.md - This file (https://www.markdownguide.org/basic-syntax/)
-* SMEObs1.yaml

 ## Arguments

 * "$1" - yaml to be deployed

+**_Note:-_** File type NOT required

+**_Do below:-_**

+<code>./obs-helm/installhelm.sh SMEObs1</code>

+**_Do NOT below:-_**

+<code>./obs-helm/installhelm.sh SMEObs1.yaml</code>

 ## Installation steps